Jeimer Candelario Preview, Player Props: Cubs vs. Tigers

 Jeimer Candelario At The Plate

-- Among the qualified hitters, he ranks 41st in batting average, while his on-base percentage ranks 25th and he is 26th in slugging.
+- Among the qualified hitters in MLB action, he ranks 48th in batting average, 31st in on-base percentage, and 30th in slugging.

-- Candelario has an RBI in 36 of 115 games this year, with multiple RBI in 16 of them.
-He has also driven in three or more of his team's runs in five contests.
+- Candelario has had an RBI in 36 games this season (31.0%), including 16 multi-RBI outings (13.8%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.